rich-murphey/sqlx-actix-chinook-test/README.md

 This is a test case for an actix-web Json REST API server that streams sqlx query results.

-The purpose of this app is to explore issues with streaming.
+The purpose of this app is to explore streaming SQL query results via an HTTP Json REST method.

-To reproduce this, run the app and the test concurrently:
+Sqlite shows Segmentation fault (in code that advances the cursor) under high load.
+To reproduce this use:

     cargo run --release &
+    drill --stats -q --benchmark tracks.yml

+Actix-web may drop a stream in the middle of a sequence of rows.
+To reproduce issues this, run the app and the test concurrently:

+    cargo run --release --features sqlx-actix-streaming/logging &
     drill --stats -q --benchmark tracks.yml

 and the output showing the issues is: